Overview of FDA Regulatory Compliance for Medical Devices

 - A review of the Investigational Device Exemption (IDE) process, including significant and nonsignificant risk devices and device classification

-- The scope of FDA's compliance programs, policies and potential enforcement actions
+- The scope of the FDA's compliance programs, policies and potential enforcement actions

 - Discussion of post-marketing notification and reporting programs

-- Strategies for development of an in-house compliance program which ensure successful inspectional outcomes
+- Strategies for the development of an in-house compliance program that ensures successful inspectional outcomes

 - Recent FDA enforcement statistics